Sobhangh/IDP-Z3/REST.md

             - ct : Bool         // for Bool
             - cf : Bool         // for Bool
             - reading : string  // optional
-            }
+            - normal : Bool     // false if to be shown in expanded view only }
         }